sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

     cat /proc/sys/net/ipv4/ip_forward

-it should shown 1 in the output
+it should show 1 in the output

 # Setup of network device mgmt and Linux box mgmt. & Internet ##